ansopedia/notification-service/CONTRIBUTING.md

 - A **Contributor** is any individual who creates an issue/PR, comments on an issue/PR, or contributes in some other way.
 - A **Collaborator** is a contributor with write access to the repository.
 See [here](#becoming-a-collaborator) on how to become a collaborator.

-You can find more details and guides about Collaborating with this repository through our [Collaborator Guide](./COLLABORATOR_GUIDE.md).

 ### Becoming a Collaborator

 A collaborator of the Ansopedia and its repository is a member of the Ansopedia Team.